50% OFF Residential Proxies for 9 months — use code IPR50 at checkout

 • For big web scraping projects, use proxies or tools like Selenium.

-Do you think Zillow data collection would be invaluable for your project?
-You probably thought about web scraping Zillow at some point so you don’t have to manually collect all the real estate data.
+If you think Zillow data collection would be invaluable for your project, you probably thought about web scraping Zillow at some point, so you don’t have to collect all the real estate data manually.

-You’re in luck, because in this guide we will show you step-by-step how to extract real estate data straight from Zillow’s site using Python.
+In this guide we will show you step-by-step how to extract real estate data in 2026 straight from Zillow’s site using Python.

 However, if you haven’t registered or logged in, you may technically claim that you haven’t accepted those rules.
 The key here is knowing how to differentiate between public data and private data.